As a netizen, you’ve probably heard of malware attacks and viruses threatening your digital wellbeing. But are those the same thing? Not really.

 How to protect yourself against viruses?

-Whether on a computer or a phone, software like Surfshark Antivirus is there to keep watch over your device.
-It can detect computer viruses as they try to enter the system, scan your files for existing infections, and more, all thanks to the tireless efforts of security researchers.
+Security software like Surfshark Antivirus* watches over your device, whether on a computer or a phone.
+It can detect computer viruses as they try to enter the system, scan your files for existing infections, and more — all thanks to the tireless efforts of security researchers.

 Keep your software updated

-Everything from your device’s operating system to individual apps you use gets updated fairly regularly.
-You should never postpone updates as they often contain security updates as well, patching out existing vulnerabilities and addressing new ones.
-It’s especially important to keep antivirus software updated to counter new threats.
+Everything from your device’s operating system to the individual apps you use gets updated fairly regularly.
+Never postpone updates as they often contain security updates, patching out existing vulnerabilities and addressing new ones.
+It’s imperative to keep antivirus software updated to counter new threats.

 Only use trusted software